Touchpoint Group Holdings Enters Sponsorship Agreement with SRQ Motorsports Group LLC

 MIAMI, Dec.
-09, 2021 (GLOBE NEWSWIRE) -- Touchpoint Group Holdings, Inc. (OTCQB: TGHI), a media and digital technology holding company, today announced that it has entered into a sponsorship agreement with SRO Motorsports Group LLC (SRO).
-As a result, Touchpoint will be promoting and featuring Touchpoint and its wholly owned subsidiary, AIR RACE, at SRO Fanatec GT America powered by AWS events for the 2022 season.
+09, 2021 (GLOBE NEWSWIRE) -- Touchpoint Group Holdings, Inc. (OTCQB: TGHI), a media and digital technology holding company, today announced that it has entered into a sponsorship agreement with SRQ Motorsports Group LLC (SRQ).
+As a result, Touchpoint will be promoting and featuring the Company and its wholly owned subsidiary, AIR RACE, at SRO Fanatec GT America powered by AWS events for the 2022 season.

 With nearly three decades of experience at the forefront of a continuously evolving industry, SRO Motorsports Group is the established global leader in GT racing.
 SRO also works with the International Automobile Federation (FIA) to organize and promote the FIA Motorsport Games, a multi-disciplinary event in which drivers compete in the colors of their national flag.
 A range of international and domestic series catering for GT2, GT3, GT4 and touring car machinery also form part of an extensive on-track program, while the burgeoning sim racing scene has taken on considerable importance through the SRO E-Sport GT Series.